cbonnin88/cbonnin88/README.md

 #### **💶 Mini-Project 3: [Cloud Compensation Analysis](https://github.com/cbonnin88/Compensation_Analysis)**
 Description: The goal was to design, build, and deploy a comprehensive, data-driven system for salary benchmarking and analysis, simulating the end-to-end workflow of a Cloud Compensation Analyst.

-Technologies Used: Google Cloud Platform, BigQuery, Python(Polars + Plotly), Looker Studio, Streamlit
+Technologies Used: Google Cloud Platform, BigQuery, Python(Polars + Plotly),[Looker Studio](https://lookerstudio.google.com/s/hkMhiaYZt1U) Streamlit

 ## **🌱 What I'm Currently Learning**
 I believe in continuous learning and am always looking to expand my skill set.
 Currently, I'm focused on: